What are the two parts of the Hesston College Health Form that’s required?

 Who do I contact if I have administrative questions?

 The president, vice president of Student Life, vice president of Academics are the ones to call or email for administrative issues.
-The business manager, director of financial aid, dean of students, Student Support Services (which includes campus counselor and international student director, director of Food Service may address more specific aspects of your student’s experience.
+The business manager, director of financial aid, Student Support Services (which includes campus counselor and international student director, director of Dining Services may address more specific aspects of your student’s experience.
 All are listed on the college’s Contact page.

 Who do I contact if I need staff on campus for support services?